 The biggest price chops on luxury pads last week

-A restored Brooklyn Heights townhouse received the biggest discount
+A townhouse on the Upper West Side received the biggest reduction

 Percentage Drop: 7 percent